mathieucarbou/megatron/docs/index.md

 Passive servers always send their data to the current active.
 So in case of a failover, it will change nothing for the plugins streaming data to some servers: the emitter will just change.
 But for plugins like the REST plugin, then you'll gave to connect to the newly active server.

+### Cloud support

+Any megatron property can be also passed as a _Java System Property_ or an _Environment Variable_.
+For environment variables, property names must be set in upper-case and underscore replaces point.

+__Example:__

+If ou need to override `megatron.console.enable=false` in the config file, then you can set the env, variable: `MEGATRON_CONSOLE_ENABLE=false`

 ## CONSOLE Plugin